g-iyer/DSND-Capstone/README.md

 ([JetBrains Pycharm Community Edition](https://www.jetbrains.com/pycharm/)) as my IDE that helped a lot in the coding and instantaneous testing of new code.

-The project comes with the starter code given at this link [AI_starter_code.zip](https://drive.google.com/file/d/0B9Yf01UaIbUgQ2tjRHhKZGlHSzQ/view).
+The project's starter code is available at this link [AI_starter_code.zip](https://drive.google.com/file/d/0B9Yf01UaIbUgQ2tjRHhKZGlHSzQ/view).
 __(Caution: this code is in Python 2.7.
 As this project requires Python 3.0+, I have updated the code and posted it in this repository to be used for testing etc.)__